 2019 Fence Project Dates

-The following are the dates scheduled for public fence volunteer projects in the Jackson area for the 2019 (dates are subject to change):
+The following Saturdays are scheduled for public fence volunteer projects in the Jackson area for summer 2019 (dates are subject to change):

 May 18, June 1, June 15, June 29, July 13, July 27, Aug 10, Aug 24, Sep 14, Sep 28